 The financial statements have been prepared on a going concern basis.
-On the basis of projected financial performance and cash flows for the foreseeable future, the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.
+On the basis of projected financial performance and cash flows for a period of twelve months from approval of these financial statements, the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.